AbsoluteStratos/VRC_Graffiti/docs/INSTALL.md

 ### Step 4a Avatar Manager
 With the avatar manager open the next step is to add the `Assets/VRC_Graffiti/VRC_Graffiti_Controller.asset` to your existing FX layer.
 Add your avatar descriptor to the top of the manager, then click "Add Animator to Merge" which should bring up a slot for you to drag in the VRC Graffiti controller.
-Click "Merge to Current" and the animation controller for VRC Graffiti should be added to your FX controller.
+Click "Merge to Current" and the animation controller for VRC Graffiti should be added to your FX layer controller.

 Next switch to the expressions parameter tab in the avatar manager.
 Drag in the `Assets/VRC_Graffiti/VRC_Graffiti_Parameters.asset` into the "Parameters to copy" slot and then click "Copy Parameters".